-The ACCESS for ELLs testing window is open!
-The window closes February 21, 2025.
+The ACCESS for ELLs testing window closes February 21, 2025.

-- ✓ Ensure proper training is assigned and completed in the WIDA Secure Portal prior to administering the ACCESS for ELLs.
+- Ensure proper training is assigned and completed in the WIDA Secure Portal prior to administering the ACCESS for ELLs.
 Training must be completed bi-annually. - ✓ Send the Parent Notification Letter home to parents 1-2 weeks before the district/school plans to test. - ✓ The final student upload was completed in November.
 If you have students missing from the WIDA AMS portal, contact the OPI Assessment Help Desk at 844.867.2569 to have eligible students manually entered.
 DO NOT SHARE STUDENT INFORMATION (i.e., name, SSID, initials, etc.) IN AN EMAIL OR ON A VOICEMAIL. - ✓ Ensure materials counts are correct.
 Districts received materials during the last week of November.
 If your district needs additional materials, order them via the WIDA AMS portal using the instructions in ACCESS Online Materials.
+Deadline to order materials: February 14. - ✓ Return materials as soon as testing is completed.